Lost River Cave: Civil War

 During the Civil War, the cave and valley were under the control of both sides at different times.
-Confederate forces occupied Bowling Green from September 18, 1861 to February 14, 1862.
+Confederate forces occupied Bowling Green from September 18, 1861, to February 14, 1862.
 The area was then taken over by Union soldiers and used as a camp.
 John Hunt Morgan allegedly hid in the cave when escaping from pursuing troops after burning the train depot at Shakertown, South Union, Kentucky.
 However, this story holds little credibility, since Union soldiers were camped there.

 During the period of Union control, nearly 40,000 soldiers camped in the vicinity of the cave.
 Later explorers have found places where soldiers wrote their names, ranks and companies on the ceilings and walls of the cave.
 Archaeologists have also found Union bullets within the cave chamber.

 Cavern Nite Club era

 Like many caves, Lost River was rumored to have been used for manufacturing alcohol during the Prohibition, although this has not been proven.
 With the repeal of Prohibition, however, the cave obtained a new use.
 In 1934, local businessman Jimmy Stewart opened a nightclub in the mouth of the cave, complete with stage, bar and dance floor.
 Known as the "Cavern Nite Club," the venue was popular because of its cool temperatures during a time when air conditioning was relatively rare.
 Famous performers included Dinah Shore, Francis Craig, and the NBC Orchestra.
 In 1939, Billboard Magazine named the Cavern Nite Club as the only air-conditioned nightclub in the U.S. Electricity was generated by the water wheel, using a 15-kilowatt alternator manufactured by the Ideal Manufacturing Company of Mansfield, Ohio.

-The Cavern Nite Club was made accessible to tourists by the construction of the Dixie Highway (now U.S. 31-W) on the right-of-way of the 19th-Century Louisville-Nashville Turnpike.
+The Cavern Nite Club was made accessible to tourists by the construction of the Dixie Highway (now U.S. 31W) on the right-of-way of the 19th-Century Louisville-Nashville Turnpike.
 The nightclub and cave tours were enhanced by a local legend that the famous outlaw Jesse James hid out in the cave depths to escape the law after robbing the Southern Deposit Bank in Russellville, Kentucky.